Adrian (TV series): Reception

 On la Repubblica, Alessandra Vitali wrote:

-Much ado about nothing, it comes to say after Aspettando Adrian, perhaps then the audience enjoys the cartoon (Adrian) that a sense would have it too, if it was only for those signatures which appear on the headlines, from Manara to Piovani to Cerami, while portraits of a young Celentano with pectorals and lean mass and of a young Claudia Mori with enviable buttocks in the wind.
+Much ado about nothing, one is tempted to say after Aspettando Adrian.
+Maybe the audience will end up enjoying the cartoon (Adrian) after all — it must have some meaning, if only for the big names in the opening credits, from Manara to Piovani to Cerami — while portraits glide by of a young Celentano, all pecs and lean muscle, and a young Claudia Mori with enviably bare glutes in the wind.